Runz96/SQUWA/README.md

 If you find *SQUWA* useful for your research, please consider citing this paper:

 ### Lisence
-Raincoat codebase is under MIT license.
+*SQUWA* codebase is under MIT license.
 For individual dataset usage, please refer to the dataset license found in the website.